 Figure 6.1.1.2-1: Procedure for sensing service authorization

 The AF sends sensing service request message to the NEF.
-The message includes AF ID, OAuth 2.0 token, and sensing service related parameters (e.g., target sensing area, sensing time, sensing accuracy, etc).
+The message includes AF ID, OAuth 2.0 token, and sensing service related parameters (e.g., target sensing area, sensing time, sensing type, etc).

-Editor’s note: Details of the sensing service related parameters are FFS.
+NOTE X: Details of the sensing authorization information for sensing service are out of scope of this solution.

 NEF performs the authorization check for the sensing service request.
 This includes:

 - validating the OAuth 2.0 token presented by the AF; and